 My kids have long since emerged from the dark tunnel of middle school.
 But I remember those wondrous, bewildering, exasperating years all too well.
 We made so many middle school parenting mistakes.
 However, I can only see the answers of parenting middle schoolers with the benefit of hindsight.
 If I could do it all over again, there are five things I wish we had done differently.
-It’s too late for my kids, but there’s no reason you can’t profit from my middle school parenting mistakes.
+It’s too late for my kids, but there’s no reason you can’t profit from my middle school parenting fails.

 Don’t do it.
 You aren’t helping your kid to become a responsible, conscientious young adult.
 Guess what?
 He’ll forget his lunch again next week.
 Some kids only learn the hard way.
 By cushioning the blunt impact of the lesson, you are most assuredly guaranteeing it will happen again.
 The stakes for failure are the lowest they are ever going to be when they are in middle school.